Ilir002/Inventory-Stock-for-a-SME/README.md

 ### User Stories

 * As a user, I want to add a new product to the inventory, so I can keep the inventory up to date.
-* As a user, I want to upload receipts corresponding to product increases for record-keeping.
+* As a user, I want to upload invoices corresponding to product increases for record-keeping.
-* As a user, I want to delete stock from the inventory if product has expired or no longer needed.
+* As a user, I want to delete stock from the inventory if product is no longer needed.
-* As a user, I want to receive reports to track inventory changes (daily, weekly, monthly, yearly).
+* As a user, I want to receive reports to track inventory changes.
 * As a user, I want to manage categories by adding to customize my inventory structure.
 * As a user, I want to manage categories by modifying to customize my inventory structure.
-* As a user, I want to be notified when stock is below threshold, so I don’t need to monitor it manually.
+* As a user, I want to be notified when stock is below threshold, so I do not need to monitor it manually.

 ---